Best Practices and up to the minute news on Customer Experience Management and Service Excellence

 Rice University conducted two separate studies that showed whether or not an employee was tattooed made no difference in customer/client attitude.

 In the first study, they gave customers a video selling a general product and gave the presenter a small temporary tattoo and other videos where the seller did not have a tattoo.
-In the second, they gave a white-collared worker a temporary tattoo sleeve and asked participants if they’d hire him as a lawyer or as a graphic designer.
+In the second, they gave a white-collared worker a temporary tattoo sleeve and asked participants if they’d hire him as a lawyer or graphic designer.

 Now, about 40 percent of the workforce has a tattoo.

-Discriminating against someone in the hiring process is illegal, it’s also illogical.
+Discriminating against someone in the hiring process is illegal.
+It’s also illogical.
 If an individual is a good candidate experience-wise, don’t let them go just because of some ink.